Kishorsivakumar/Musicrecommendationsystem/README.md

 ## 📌 Project Overview

 This is a Music Recommendation System that uses facial emotion detection to recommend music tracks.
-The system detects the user's facial emotion (like happy, sad, angry, etc.) and recommends a song that matches the detected emotion.
+The system detects the user's facial emotion (like happy, sad, angry, etc.) and recommends a song that matches the detected emotion.I had used the Pre-Trained Model emotion_model.h5

 ## 🚀 Features